-FalconStor Software, Inc. is rolling out a new NAS interface for its Single Instance Repository (SIR) data deduplication as an alternative to the virtual tape interface
+FalconStor Software, Inc. is rolling out a new NAS interface for its Single Instance Repository (SIR) data deduplication as an alternative to the virtual tape interface it already offers.

 Analysts said this could expand the market opportunity for FalconStor data deduplication to small and medium-sized businesses (SMB), bringing it into heavier competition with current market-share leader Data Domain.